imanonion/get-fit/README.md

 - Styling of the pages can be done at the end..get the functionalities right first.

 #### Unsolved problems
-1. Get datetime to display automatically in Edit form
+1. Get datetime and description to display automatically in Edit form

 #### Future Enhancements
+1. Add more validations!!!
-1. Search filter with multiple queries in Index/Home page
+2. Search filter with multiple queries in Index/Home page
-2. Addition of image from user's local storage
+3. Addition of image from user's local storage
-3. Add google location map to suggest "classes near you"
+4. Add google location map to suggest "classes near you"
-4. Split Booked section in Dashboard into 2 --> Upcoming classes & Completed classes
+5. Split Booked section in Dashboard into 2 --> Upcoming classes & Completed classes